Pedestrian Struck, Killed By Hit-And-Run Driver In Glen Rock

 She was pronounced dead a short time later at The Valley Hospital in Ridgewood.

-Meanwhile, the vehicle -- believed to be a Honda CRV -- continued north into Ridgewood with heavy front-end damage, responders said.
+Meanwhile, the vehicle -- believed to be a green or dark-colored Honda CRV -- continued north into Ridgewood with heavy front-end damage, responders said.

 The SUV had knocked the woman into Lincoln Avenue's southbound lanes, leaving clothing strewn across the roadway, said witnesses who included a truck driver.